 - Download our Guangzhou Schools Guide

-Guangzhou is a thriving business hub, and expats working there will find themselves in a diverse environment.
+Guangzhou is a thriving business hub and a surprisingly diverse environment.
 The city is one of China’s largest seaports and is well situated to be a key manufacturing and export centre.
-With a growing economy, more foreign investors and expats are working in Guangzhou than ever before.
+With a growing economy, back on track after the pandemic, working in Guangzhou is an attractive prospect for expats.

 Job market in Guangzhou

 Manufacturing is especially known for attracting expats, but the automotive, petrochemical and electronics sectors are also key to Guangzhou's economy.
 High-tech assembly industries have drawn a great deal of foreign interest and lured a number of international companies to the city.
 Many of these companies, in turn, hire expats for senior positions.

 Guangzhou boasts a diverse job market, and there are opportunities in the trade and logistics sectors, as well as banking industries.
 Hospitality and tourism are also attractive industries and the ever-popular expat occupation of teaching English as a foreign language continues to thrive.
 English-speaking expats may also find themselves working in communication, media and marketing fields.